-The only way that an entrepreneur or a small-to-medium enterprise (SME) can truly control their legal spend is to find a lawyer that offers quotes for their work.
-Commercial litigation is a daunting prospect for an entrepreneur or SME because they face writing a blank cheque to their lawyers to deal with a case.
-Most lawyers are ethical and reliable but hourly fee rates encourage inefficiency and if your lawyer is unethical it puts your interests and your lawyer’s interests in conflict.
-The 9 best ways to reduce your legal spend in commercial litigation are:
+Commercial litigation is a daunting prospect for any entrepreneur or SME.
+This is because they face writing a blank cheque to their lawyers to deal with a case.
+Most lawyers are ethical and reliable, but hourly fee rates encourage inefficiency.
+If it turns out that your lawyer is unethical, it puts your interests against those of your lawyer.
+In this article, we’ll give you some tips on how you can reduce your commercial litigation costs.

-• Define your vision and exit strategy with your lawyer up front
+1. Define your vision and strategy with your lawyer upfront

 Are you frustrated because your lawyer isn’t pushing the case in the direction you want?
-One of cost drivers in commercial litigation is the failure of a client and lawyer to clearly define objectives and vision for a case and an exit strategy.
-Litigation is not usually an end in itself and therefore an exit strategy is important to focus the client and lawyer towards achieving an outcome.
+A key cost driver in commercial litigation is the failure of a client and lawyer to clearly define objectives in a case.
+Litigation is not usually an end in itself.
+Therefore, an exit strategy is important so that the client and lawyer focus on achieving an outcome.

 Ask your lawyer for a monthly report that sets out:

-Number 3: Insist on detailed, itemized billings the invoices you receive should be clear and easy to understand. the methodology for charges should be consistent (hourly, fixed fee or retainer fees).
-Most lawyers do not apply an uplift to disbursements and all add-on charges should be consistent with your retainer agreement.
+The invoices you receive should be clear and easy to understand.
+The methodology for charges should be consistent (hourly, fixed fee or retainer fees).
+Most lawyers do not apply an uplift to disbursements.
+Further, all add-on charges should be consistent with your retainer agreement.

 Before the legal work begins there should be a value conversation to identify what is important.
 By limiting the scope of the retainer to the real value-add this will focus your lawyer and maximise the benefits from your litigation.
 For example, if your lawyer isn’t experienced in alternative dispute resolution why not hire an outside consultant to push settlement in parallel to Court proceedings?

-Number 5: require the lawyer to prepare “to do” lists each month
+5. Ask your lawyer to prepare ‘to do’ lists each month

 Experienced commercial litigators do not see each case as a moral challenge but instead a project that needs planning, consultation, strategic direction and execution.
 If your lawyer cannot give you a list of tasks (such as a completion plan) then how are they going to actually manage the litigation?
 The answer is likely to be that the lawyer will take a reactive approach that will adversely affect your bank balance and blood pressure.